influxdata/telegraf/plugins/inputs/unbound/README.md

   ## true in a future version.
 It is recommended to set to true on new
   ## deployments.
   thread_as_tag = false

+  ## When set to true metrics are reset each time they are collected
+  reset_stats = false
 ```

 #### Permissions: